espocrm/documentation/administration/entity-manager.md

 By clicking `Fields` link you will be moved to a separate page.
 There you will be able to create new fields or update existing ones.
 The following types of fields are available in Entity Manager:

+### Address

-* Address - address with street, city, state, postal code and country;
+Address with street, city, state, postal code and country.

+### Array

-* Array - list of values, with the ability to select multiple values; users can add their own values if options are not specified.
+List of values, with the ability to select multiple values; users can add their own values if options are not specified.

+### Attachment Multiple

-* Attachment Multiple - multiple file attachments;
+Multiple file attachments.

-* Auto-increment - read only generated number;
+### Auto-increment

+Read-only generated number.

+### Boolean

-* Boolean - checkbox, true or false;
+Ccheckbox, true or false.

-* Currency - for currency values;
-* Date;
-* DateTime;
+### Currency

+For currency values.

+### Date

+Date w/o a time part.

+### DateTime.

+Date with a time part.

+### Enum

-* Enum - selectbox, with the ability to select only one value;
+Selectbox, with the ability to select only one value.

-* File - uploading one file;
+### File

+Uploading one file.

+### Float

-* Float - number with a decimal part;
+Number with a decimal part.

-* Foreign - a field of related entity;
+### Foreign

+Displays a value of a specific field of a related record.
+It's possible to search by foreing fields.
+Read-only.

+### Image

-* Image - uploading image file with a preview;
+Uploading image file with a preview.

-* Integer - whole number;
+### Integer

+A whole number.

+### Number

-* Number - auto-incrementing number of string type with a possible prefix and a specific length;
+An auto-incrementing number of string type with a possible prefix and a specific length.

+### Multi-enum

-* Multi-enum - list of values, with the ability to select multiple values, similar to Array but nicer.
+A list of values, with the ability to select multiple values, similar to Array but nicer.
 Users can add their own values if options are not specified.

+### Text

-* Text - text area, for long multiline texts;
+Text area, for long multiline texts.

-* Url - for links;
-* Varchar - short text;
+### Url

+For links.

+### Varchar

+A single-line text.

+### Wysiwyg

-* Wysiwyg - similar to Text field, with the ability to format text.
+Similar to Text field with the ability to format text.

 Parameters:
 * Required - whether filling in of the field is mandatory.